 1. Consultation, Fit and Deposit

-Every bike starts with a conversation about what you’re looking for and how I can construct your dream bike.
-Email or a scheduled phone call are the best ways to start a new bike discussion.
-I will answer any questions you might have and listen to your needs as a rider.
-If you’d like to arrange a shop visit and fitting session, we can arrange a time.
+Every bike starts with a conversation about what you’re looking for and how I can build your dream bike.
+Email is the best way to start a new bike discussion.
+I will answer any questions you have and listen to your needs as a rider.
+If you’d like to arrange a shop visit and fitting session, we can schedule a time.
+If you’re not local, there are other ways to get the necessary information.

 2. Frame Design and Paint Proof

-When the time comes to your spot in the build queue, it is to look at all the information and start designing the bicycle.
-I take care to look at all the details including fit, parts, intended use and aesthetic style when I am designing a bicycle.
-With 20+ years as a professional builder and rider, I have a keen understanding for blending each detail together to make a great handling and beautiful bicycle.
-I will send a complete frame design proof to ensure all details are approved before any tubing is cut.
-A paint mockup is also made at this stage to provide an idea for design and cost.
-I provide a quote for the final price including frameset, parts, accessories, paint and shipping at this time.
+When your spot in the build queue is up, the exciting process of building your dream bicycle begins.
+With each design, I take great care to look at all the details including fit, parts, intended use, and aesthetic style.
+With almost 20 years as a professional builder and rider, I have a keen understanding of blending each detail to make a great handling and beautiful bicycle.
+You will receive a complete frame design proof to ensure all details are approved before any tubing is cut.
+A paint mock-up and quote for the final price including frameset, parts, accessories, paint, and shipping are provided at this time.
 A 50% payment is required at this stage in the process.

 3. Build and Paint